catseye/Fountain/doc/Definition-of-Fountain.md

 A production may be marked as allowing backtracking to occur within it, with the `(*)` symbol.

-Note that this is not fully implemented at the moment;
-when parsing, all productions allow backtracking, but when generating, none do.
-This is on the TODO list.

 9 is divisible by 3.

     Goal(*) ::= "a" { "bb" } "c" | "a" { "bbb" } "c";